microsoft/azuredevopslabs/labs/vstsextend/docker/readme.md

     ![Release Progress](images/rel3.png)

 1. The release will deploy the docker image to the App Service based on the **BuildID** tagged with the docker image.
-Once the release is completed, the release sumamry will be displayed.
+Once the release is completed, the release summary will be displayed.

     ![Summary](images/rel8.png)